Best gadget for men

 DJI Inspire 1

-DJi is the name on everyone’s lips when it comes to consumer drones and the latest version to come from the Chinese brand is the ridiculously futuristic looking Inspire 1.
+DJi is the name on everyone’s lips when it comes to consumer drones and the Chinese brand is turning heads with the ridiculously futuristic looking Inspire 1.
 With its carbon fiber arms that give you a 360 degree view, integrated 4K camera that boasts 12-million pixels, a nine element lens and captures footage at 30fps, this is the drone to beat.
 A fantastic mobile app gives you full control and it can even be powered, simultaneously, by two remotes.

 A Bluetooth headset featuring on the list of the best tech you can buy, in the year 2015?
 No, we’re not joking.
 The first thing you’ll notice about Motorola’s Hint is just how small it is, it’s so tiny that we’re thankful it comes with a charging case, because we’d probably just lose it otherwise.
 So, what sets the Hint apart from other headsets of old?
 Well, first off is the way it interacts with your phone.
 If you’re rocking Android, it’ll work with Google Now, so when you press the Hint you can speak to it.
 The same goes with Siri on iOS, tap the button and you’re set.
 We also found the little bud was great for listening to podcasts, with good volume and passable sound quality, we wouldn’t advise listening to music on it though.
 It’ll last around 3 hours on a charge, though the charge case should give you another two full charges and it automatically turns on and off when you insert/remove it from your ear, which is pretty nifty.